my-name-is-samael/BeamJoy/README.md

 - __Recover Vehicle__ : `DPad left`
 - __Save Home__ : `DPad left`
 - __Load Home__ : `DPad Right`

+### Why some players can spawn traffic and some don't ?
+How can I spawn traffic during a scenario ?

+Traffic spawning is dependant on group permissions.
+Players in groups having a `VehicleCap` attribute set to `-1` (_Infinite_) will automatically have access to traffic toggling, but not anytime.

+Here the scenarii list players can toggle traffic in:
+- Freeroam
+- Vehicle Delivery
+- Package Delivery
+- Delivery Together
+- Bus Mission

 ### My game crashes during the join process or randomly with the following error